Locally Weighted Ensemble Clustering: Locally Weighted Ensemble Clustering

 where $n^m$ is the number of clusters in $\pi^m$, $C_j^m$ is the $j$-th cluster in $\pi^m$, $\bigcap$ computes the intersection of two sets (or clusters), and $|C_i|$ outputs the number of objects in $C_i$. \end{mydef}

 The formal definition of the cluster uncertainty w.r.t. a base clustering is given in Definition~\ref{def:uncertain_pi_m}.
-Because $p(C_i,C_j^m)\in[0,1]$ for any $i$, $j$, $m$, it is obvious that $H^m(C_i)\in[0,+\infty)$.
-When all of the objects in $C_i$ belong to the same cluster in $\pi^m$, the uncertainty of $C_i$ w.r.t. $\pi^m$ reaches its minimum, i.e., zero.
+Because it holds that $p(C_i,C_j^m)\in[0,1]$ for any $i$, $j$, $m$, so we have $H^m(C_i)\in[0,+\infty)$.
+When all the objects in $C_i$ belong to the same cluster in $\pi^m$, the uncertainty of $C_i$ w.r.t. $\pi^m$ reaches its minimum, i.e., zero.
 When the objects in $C_i$ belong to more different clusters in $\pi^m$, the uncertainty of $C_i$ w.r.t. $\pi^m$ typically gets greater, which indicates that the objects in $C_i$ are less likely to be in the same cluster with regard to $\pi^m$.

-Without loss of generality, based on the assumption that the base clusterings in the ensemble are independent \cite{vega_pons11_survey}, the uncertainty (or entropy) of $C_i$ w.r.t. the ensemble $\Pi$ can be computed by summing up the uncertainty of $C_i$ w.r.t. the $M$ base clusterings in $\Pi$ according to Eq.~(\ref{eq:entropy_N}).
+Without loss of generality, based on the assumption that the base clusterings in the ensemble are independent \cite{vega_pons11_survey}, the uncertainty (or entropy) of $C_i$ w.r.t. the entire ensemble $\Pi$ can be computed by summing up the uncertainty of $C_i$ w.r.t. the $M$ base clusterings in $\Pi$ according to Eq.~(\ref{eq:entropy_N}).
 Its formal definition is given in Definition~\ref{def:uncertain_Pi}.

 \begin{mydef} Given the ensemble $\Pi$, the uncertainty of cluster $C_i$ w.r.t. the entire ensemble $\Pi$ is computed as

 where $M$ is the number of base clusterings in $\Pi$. \end{mydef}

 Intuitively, the uncertainty of $C_i$ w.r.t. $\Pi$ reflects how the objects in $C_i$ are clustered in the ensemble of multiple base clusterings.
 If the objects in $C_i$ belong to the same cluster in each of the base clusterings, which can be viewed as that all base clusterings \emph{agree} that the objects in $C_i$ should be assigned to the same cluster, then the uncertainty of $C_i$ w.r.t. $\Pi$ reaches its minimum, i.e., zero.
 When the uncertainty of $C_i$ w.r.t. $\Pi$ gets larger, it is indicated that the objects in $C_i$ are less likely to be in the same cluster with consideration to the ensemble of multiple base clusterings.